o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-script-behavior-intro.md

 ---
-description: ' Use the &AWS; Script Behaviors cloud gem to implement &AWS; features in &ALYlong;. '
+description: ' Use the AWS Script Behaviors cloud gem to implement AWS features in Amazon Lumberyard. '
-title: Using the &AWS; Script Behaviors Cloud Gem
+title: Using the AWS Script Behaviors Cloud Gem
 ---
 # Using the AWS Script Behaviors Cloud Gem {#cloud-canvas-cloud-gem-aws-script-behavior-intro}